HELP WITH GENEPOP

 ETC...

-Alternatively, separate loci with spaces (or a comma+space) on the same line.
+Alternatively, separate loci with commas (or a comma+space) on the same line.

 Line N+1 : the name of the Nth locus.